-The rate of data generation now exceeds the growth of computational power predicted by Moore's law.
-Mining and analyzing these massive data sources to translate large-scale data into knowledge-based innovation represents a major computational challenge.
+The rate of data generation now exceeds the growth of computational power predicted by Moore's law, and scaling algorithms up to be able to handle these datasets represents a major computational challenge.
 MapReduce frameworks have become popular in recent years for their scalability and fault tolerance in large data processing and for their simplicity in the programming interface.
 Hadoop [1], an open source implementation following Google's original MapReduce concept [2], has been widely used in industry and academia.

-But MapReduce does not directly address iterative solvers and basic matrix primitives, which Intel's RMS (Recognition, Mining and Synthesis) taxonomy [3] identifies as common computing kernels for computer vision, rendering, physical simulation, financial analysis and data mining.
-These and other observations [7] suggest that iterative data processing will be important to a spectrum of e-Science and e-Research applications as a kernel framework for large-scale data processing.
-Several frameworks designed for iterative MapReduce have been proposed to solve this problem, including Twister [4], Spark [5], HaLoop [6], etc. For example, the initial version of Twister optimized data flow and reduced data transfer between iterations by caching invariant data in the local memory of compute nodes.
+But MapReduce does not directly address iterative solvers and basic matrix primitives, which Intel's RMS (Recognition, Mining and Synthesis) taxonomy [3] identifies as common computing kernels for computer vision, rendering, physical simulation, financial analysis and many other fields.
+These and other observations [4] suggest that iterative data processing will be important to a spectrum of e-Science and e-Research applications as a kernel framework for large-scale data processing.
+Several frameworks designed for iterative MapReduce have been proposed to solve this problem, including Twister [5], Spark [6], HaLoop [7], etc. For example, the initial version of Twister optimized data flow and reduced data transfer between iterations by caching invariant data in the local memory of compute nodes.
 However, it did not support the communication patterns needed in many applications.
 We observe that a systematic approach to collective communication is essential in many iterative algorithms.
 Thus we generalize the (iterative) MapReduce concept to Map-Collective, since large collectives are distinctive features of data intensive applications [8][9].

 Large-scale computer vision is one application that involves big data and often needs iterative solvers, such as large-scale clustering stages.
-This application produces challenges requiring both new algorithms and optimizing parallel execution involving very large collective We have addressed overall communication steps. performance with an extension of Elkan's algorithm [10] to drastically speed up the computing (Map) step of clustering by use of the triangle inequality to remove unnecessary computation [8].
+This application produces challenges requiring both new algorithms and optimizing parallel execution involving very large collective communication steps.
+We have addressed overall performance with an extension of Elkan's algorithm [10] to drastically speed up the computing (Map) step of clustering by use of the triangle inequality to remove unnecessary computation [8].
 But this improvement increased the need for efficient communication, which is a major focus of this paper.
 Note that communication has been well studied, especially in MPI, but large-scale computer vision stresses different usage modes and message sizes from most previous applications.

-In this paper, we study the characteristics of a large-scale image clustering application and identify performance issues of collective communication.
+In this paper, we study the characteristics of a large-scale image feature clustering application and identify performance issues of collective communication.
 Our work is presented in the context of Twister, but the analysis is applicable to MapReduce and other data-centric computation solutions.
 In particular, the vision application requires 7 million image feature vectors to be clustered.
 We execute the application on 1000 cores (125 8-core nodes) with 10,000 Map tasks.
 The root node must broadcast 512 MB of data to all compute nodes, making sequential broadcast costly.
 In aggregation, 20 TB of intermediate data needs to be transferred from Map stage.
-Here we propose a topology-aware pipeline method to accelerate broadcast by a factor of over 120 compared with the sequential algorithm, and comparable with classic MPI methods [11] by slight (20%) outperformance in C and large factors over Java MPJ.
+Here we propose a topology-aware pipeline method to accelerate broadcast by a factor of over 120 compared with the sequential algorithm, and comparable with classic MPI [11] methods by slight (20%) outperformance in C and large factors over Java MPJ [12].
 We also use 3-stage aggregation to efficiently reduce intermediate data size by at least 90% within each stage.
 These methods provide important collective communication capabilities to our new iterative Map-Collective framework for data intensive applications.
 We evaluate our new methods on the PolarGrid cluster.